El-Naggar8876/bani-suef-soil-suitability/SETUP.md

 specific explanation of what is wrong.
 Run it now rather than discovering a credential problem forty minutes into a download.

+If you get `can't open file 'config.py'`, you are inside `notebooks/`.
+Type `cd ..` and try again.

 ### A5 — Run both stages

+Now move down into the scripts folder:

 ```
 cd notebooks
 python stage2_covariate_stack.py     # writes outputs/stage2/*.csv
 python stage2b_download_stack.py     # writes outputs/stage2b_local_stack/*.tif
 ```

+Leave the window open while these run.
+Closing it stops the download.

 **Both are required — they are not alternatives.** `stage2` produces the covariate values sampled at the 60 profile locations, which Stages 3a and 3b